-As defined in numerous arboricultural references, some of the key limiting factors to the growth and establishment of trees in urban area are inadequate soil volumes, poor soil quality and below ground conditions.
+As defined in numerous arboricultural references, some of the key limiting factors to the growth and establishment of trees in urban areas are inadequate soil volumes, poor soil quality and below-ground conditions.
 As we were going to remove the existing trees, it was our aim to ensure that any new trees proposed were installed with best-practice tree planting in mind.
-History also showed that the space is very likely to be refurbished in 20-30 years time and we wanted to design a system that may allow the trees to withstand 2-3 refurbishments without being removed or overly affected by future work.
+History also showed that the space is very likely to be refurbished in 20-30 years’ time and we wanted to design a system that may allow the trees to withstand 2-3 refurbishments without being removed or overly affected by future work.

-Provision of adequate soil volume was essential.
+The provision of adequate soil volume was essential.
 Soil volume calculations were based on Lindsey and Bassuk (1991) which, in summary, specified 0.6m3 of soil for every m2 of tree crown projection.
 It was also noted that the surface area is often more important than the depth.
-The calculations undertaken were based on an ultimate 10-12m spreads on the chosen trees, and therefore each tree needed approximately 67m3 of soil to sustain long term healthy growth.
+The calculations undertaken were based on an ultimate 10-12m spreads on the chosen trees, and therefore each tree needed approximately 67m3 of soil to sustain long-term healthy growth.
 We wanted to aim high because construction realities will always nibble away at the final volumes.
-For example non-vertical excavations of trench sides, services, footings, slab depths and other variations all potentially limit the final available soil volumes.
+For example, non-vertical excavations of trench sides, services, footings, slab depths and other variations all potentially limit the final available soil volumes.

-During the design several options were explored to achieve the usable soil volumes beneath the pavement.
+During the design, several options were explored to achieve usable soil volumes beneath the pavement.
 These included:

 - Structural soils (i.e. Filler soils within a structural aggregate such as those developed by Cornell University and utilised extensively at the Sydney 2000 Olympic site),